 If you are currently undecided about making a will, read on for our top 10 reasons to make a will:

-- You get to choose how your estate will be distributed.
-This is the most obvious reason and why most of our clients come to see us.
+This is the most obvious reason to make a will, and why most of our clients come to see us.
 If you don’t have a will then your estate will be distributed according to the rules of intestacy.
 This may not be how you want your property to be distributed.

-- You can provide for any partners who you are not married to.
-Unfortunately the law does not recognise any “common law” marriage and if you die without leaving a will, your partner will not receive anything;
+Unfortunately the law does not recognise any “common law” marriage.
+This means that if you are not married and if you die without leaving a will, your partner will not receive anything.
+Making a will therefore gives you the ability to provide for your partner, whether you are married or not.

-- You can choose who will administer your estate.
-Your executors (read our executors blog article here) are the ones who will gather in and distribute your assets so ideally you would pick trusted relatives or friends;
+If you make a will you can decide who will administer your estate.
+Your executors are the ones who will gather in and distribute your assets.
+Therefore, ideally you would pick trusted relatives or friends.

-- It can speed things up.
-For low value estates, it may not always be necessary to obtain a grant of probate; your executors may be able to simply provide companies and/or banks with the will, death certificate (or certified copies), and your ID to collect in the assets.
+For low value estates, it may not always be necessary to obtain a grant of probate.
+This means therefore that your executors may be able to simply provide companies and/or banks with the will, death certificate (or certified copies), and your ID to collect in the assets.

-- You can help to minimise any family disputes, e.g. over your beloved jukebox or jewellery collection.
+You can help to reduce any family disputes, e.g. over your beloved jukebox or jewellery collection.
 If you have a will leaving specific bequests to specific beneficiaries, your family will not have to argue about what you would have wanted to happen to individual items.

-- You can put measures in place to assist with tax planning;
+You can put measures in place to assist with tax planning.
+Your solicitor will be able to advise you on this when you make your will.

-If you want to discuss making a will and how it can benefit you, please call our specialist wills and probate solicitors in Leeds, Wakefield, Bradford, Manchester and London on 0113 244 9931.
+If you want to discuss making a will and how it can benefit you, please call our specialist wills and probate solicitors on 0800 988 7756.